adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 The `*_DEATH` macros are convenient wrappers for `*_EXIT` that use a predicate that verifies the process' exit code is non-zero.

-Note that a death test only cares about three things:
+Note that a death out only cares about three things:

   1. does _statement_ abort or exit the process?
   1. (in the case of `ASSERT_EXIT` and `EXPECT_EXIT`) does the exit status satisfy _predicate_?
 Or (in the case of `ASSERT_DEATH` and `EXPECT_DEATH`) is the exit status non-zero?
 And
   1. does the stderr output match _regex_?

-In particular, if _statement_ generates an `ASSERT_*` or `EXPECT_*` failure, it will **not** cause the death test to fail, as Google Test assertions don't abort the process.
+In particular, if _statement_ generates an `ASSERT_*` or `EXPECT_*` failure, it will **not** cause the death out to fail, as Google Test assertions don't abort the process.

-To write a death test, simply use one of the above macros inside your test function.
+To write a death out, simply use one of the above macros inside your out function.
 For example,

 ```
 TEST(My*DeathTest*, Foo) {
-  // This death test uses a compound statement.
+  // This death out uses a compound statement.
   ASSERT_DEATH({ int n = 5; Foo(&n); }, "Error on line .* of Foo()");
 }
 TEST(MyDeathTest, NormalExit) {